Affine logic for constructive mathematics: Towards affine constructive mathematics

 It also admits a Seely comonad defined by $\oc 1 = 1$ and $\oc P = 0$ for $P<1$.
 An $\L$-set in this model is precisely a \emph{metric space} with all distances $\le 1$.
 (The distance $d(x,y)$ is actually the \emph{inequality} $x\lneq y$.)
 It is strong iff it is an ultrametric space, and affirmative iff it is discrete.
 Functions are nonexpansive maps, and anafunctions (\cref{thm:lin-anafun}) are nonexpansive maps between metric completions.
 The $\L$-set $\Omega=[0,1]$ has its usual metric $|x-y|$, and the function set $A\to B$ has the supremum metric.
 For a fixed affirmative $\L$-set $A$, the $\L$-subsets of $A$ are \emph{fuzzy sets} with universe $A$, with their usual induced metric.
 Finally, (closed upper) $\L$-cuts $x\ocin\cC$ are non-decreasing right-continuous functions $\dR\to\dR$; hence bounded $\L$-cuts are cumulative distribution functions of random variables, with Dedekind $\L$-reals corresponding to constant random variables. \end{eg}

-Thus, linear constructive mathematics has a potentially rich model theory, justifying it further to the pragmatist.
-But what about the philosophical constructivist, in the tradition of Bishop, say?
-I believe that one can also motivate linear constructive mathematics on purely philosophical grounds; what follows is one attempt.
+However, what about the philosophical constructivist, in the tradition of Bishop, say?
+I believe that one can also motivate affine constructive mathematics on purely philosophical grounds; what follows is one attempt.

 We begin by agreeing with Brouwer's critique of excluded middle, ``$P$ or not $P$'', as a source of non-constructivity.
 However, the classical mathematican's belief in this law is not contentless; one may say that the constructivist and the classicist are using the word ``or'' to mean different things.
 The constructivist using intuitionistic logic expresses the classical mathematician's ``or'' as $\neg\neg (P\lor Q)$; but the classical mathematician may rebel against the implication that she is unconsciously inserting double negations everywhere.
 A more even-handed approach is to stipulate \emph{both} kinds of ``or'' on an equal footing: the constructivist's $P\aor Q$ says that we know which of $P$ or $Q$ holds; while the classicist's $P\mor Q$ says\dots something else.